Government Shutdown: The Impact on Key Travel Sectors

 Brief government shutdowns haven’t typically had a big impact on the travel industry.
 But the longer they go on, the greater the chance for staffing issues and other service disruptions.

 A U.S. government shutdown is looking more likely by the day as budget negotiations drag on in Congress.
-A shutdown would start next month, unless the government can reach a deal by the September 30 deadline.
+A shutdown would start Sunday, unless the government can reach a deal by the September 30 deadline.

 Not everything stops in a government shutdown, because many employees are deemed “essential” and continue to work.
 That includes airport security agents, customs officials and air traffic controllers.